IQSS/dataverse/doc/sphinx-guides/source/admin/make-data-count.rst

 Running ``main.py`` to create the SUSHI JSON file and the subsequent calling of the Dataverse Software API to process it should be added as a cron job.

-The Dataverse Software provides example scripts that run the steps to process new accesses and uploads and update your Dataverse installation's database :download:`counter_daily.sh <../_static/util/counter_daily.sh>` and to retrieve citations for all Datasets from DataCite :download:`counter_weekly.sh <../_static/util/counter_weekly.sh>`.
+The Dataverse Software provides example scripts that run the steps to process new accesses and uploads and update your Dataverse installation's database using ``counter_daily.sh`` at ``/_static/util/counter_daily.sh`` and to retrieve citations for all Datasets from DataCite ``counter_weekly.sh`` at ``/_static/util/counter_weekly.sh``.
 These scripts should be configured for your environment and can be run manually or as cron jobs.

 Sending Usage Metrics to the DataCite Hub
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~